Outdoor Activities and Science: Bubble Blower Experiments

 - Pipe cleaners

-1 Put out the dishpan of bubble solution along with a variety of bubble-blowing objects such as toilet paper tubes and sieves.
+- Put out the dishpan of bubble solution, along with a variety of bubble-blowing objects such as toilet paper tubes and sieves.
 Invite children to experiment with these objects.

-4 While children blow bubbles with the straws and pipe cleaners, ask, "What size bubbles does each one of the blowers make?
+- While children blow bubbles with the straws and pipe cleaners, ask, "What size bubbles does each one of the blowers make?
 How many bubbles come out at a time?
 One?
 More than one?"
-Talk about which blowers your children thought worked best.
+Talk about which blowers your students thought worked best.

 For younger children: You may want to offer children several commercial bubble blowers, which tend to be sturdier and easier for small hands to manage.

-For older children: Encourage children to experiment with ways to strengthen the bubbles they make.
+For older children: Encourage students to experiment with ways to strengthen the bubbles they make.
 Ask: Which bubbles seem stronger, the big or small bubbles?
 Which seem to last longer?

 Observation: Do some children seek out new tools/ways to create bubbles?
 Do some children manipulate the bubble blowers in interesting ways to make their bubble blowing more effective?